-PREREQUISITE(S): Successful completion of one SV Cyber course.
-Also, students working at home must have access to a computer running Microsoft Windows and have the ability to install applications on that computer.
+PREREQUISITE(S): Students working at home must have access to a computer running Microsoft Windows and have the ability to install applications on that computer.

 Computer Science 2 (5373)

 In part II of this introductory series, students will deepen their knowledge of Python and develop their programming skills through a series of complex programming projects that require creative thinking and problem solving.
 Topics include arrays and sets, generators and namespaces, loops, packages and libraries, and file handling.
 Students will also learn to program simple games.